couchbase/cbft/DESIGN.md

 The issue is that old cbft.uuid files might still (incorrectly) be copied.

-## UI - Full-Text tab in Couchbase's web admin UI
+## UI - Full-Text tab in Couchbase's web admin UI.

-## STATS - Stats Integration into Couchbase's web admin UI
+## STATS - Stats Integration into Couchbase's web admin UI.

-## AUTHI - Auth integration with Couchbase for indexing
+## AUTHI - Auth integration with Couchbase for indexing.

 cbft should be able to access any bucket for full-text indexing.

-## AUTHM - Auth integration with Couchbase for admin/management
+## AUTHM - Auth integration with Couchbase for admin/management.

 cbft's administration should be protected.

-## AUTHQ - Auth integration with Couchbase for queries
+## AUTHQ - Auth integration with Couchbase for queries.

 cbft's queryability should be protected.

-## TLS - TLS/SSL support
+## TLS - TLS/SSL support.

-## HC - Health Checks
+## HC - Health Checks.

-## TOOLBR - Tools - Backup/Restore

-## TOOLCI - Tools - cbcollectinfo

-## TOOLM - Tools - mortimer

-## TOOLN - Tools - nutshell

-## UPGRADE - Future readiness for upgrades

-## QUOTAM - Memory Quota per node
+## QUOTAM - Memory Quota per node.

-## QUOTAD - Disk Quota per node
+## QUOTAD - Disk Quota per node.

-## BFLIMIT - Limit Backfills
+## BFLIMIT - Limit Backfills.

 ns_single_vbucket_mover has a policy feature that limits the number of backfills to "1 backfill during rebalance in or out of any node" (see rebalance-flow.txt)

-## RCOMPACT - Index Compactions Controlled Under Rebalance
+## RCOMPACT - Index Compactions Controlled Under Rebalance.

 During rebalance, ns_server pauses view index compactions until a configurable number of vbucket moves have occurred for efficiency (see rebalance-flow.txt)

-## RPMOVE - Partition Moves Controlled Under Rebalance
+## RPMOVE - Partition Moves Controlled Under Rebalance.

 During rebalance, ns_server limits outgoing moves to a single vbucket per node for efficiency (see rebalance-flow.txt).
 Same should be the case for PIndex reassignments.

-## RSPREAD - Rebalance Resource Spreading
+## RSPREAD - Rebalance Resource Spreading.

 ns_server prioritizes VBuckets moves that equalize the spread of active VBuckets across nodes and also tries to keep indexers busy across all nodes.
 PIndex moves should have some equivalent optimization.

+## TOOLBR - Tools - Backup/Restore.

+## TOOLCI - Tools - cbcollectinfo.

+## TOOLM - Tools - mortimer.

+## TOOLN - Tools - nutshell.

+## UPGRADE - Future readiness for upgrades.

 -------------------------------------------------
 # Random notes / TODO's